The building consent process is about ensuring safe and durable buildings.

 The information below is updated at the beginning of the week and is accurate as of that time.

 We are experiencing a high volume of inspection requests at the moment.

-The current timeframe to book an inspection is:
+The current average timeframe to book an inspection is:

 We understand the impact of inspection delays and we are doing all we can to get these wait times down.
 We are enlisting the help of external contractors to carry out inspections on our behalf.

 When your building work is inspected and a code compliance certificate is issued, you will have documented assurance that your building work complies with the building consent.

 All building consents are conditional on being able to inspect the building work.
 At various stages during construction, you will need to arrange inspections to verify that the building work has been completed in accordance with building consent requirements.